Traction pads or “stomp pads” add extra grip to your surfboard.

-The question is, do you need one on your board, what are the benefits, and are there any negatives you should know about?
+The question is, do you need a stomp pad on your surfboard, what are the benefits, and are there any negatives you should know about?

 Tail pads are by far the most common.